-The mid-afternoon sun was at full boil, like it was all for me, on this early March day* as I eased toward the small compound at Bong Son.
-I stepped it up a bit as I marched on the dusty path, trying to keep up with the others — as best I could, lugging 50 lbs in stifling heat and 90% humidity — wondering where those Special Forces guys were headed.
-I had no clue where I was going either, except to find the PIO tent.
+The mid-afternoon sun was at full boil, like it was all for me, on this late March day* as I eased toward the small compound at Bong Son.
+I stepped it up a bit as I forged ahead on the dusty-red dirt-path, trying to keep up with the others — as best I could, lugging 50 lbs in stifling mid-90 degree heat and humidity — wondering where those Special Forces guys were headed.
+I had no clue where I was going, either, except to find the PIO tent.

 As I got closer, I picked-up the bustle of what sounded like a large wilderness camp: jeeps, generators, a bulldozer or two and people moving about.
 I vacated that fantasy immediately when 155 mm (penny nickel-nickel) cannons began popping in quick succession and gunships in the distance letting loose with M-60s, 7.62 miniguns, and 2.75-in. rocket artillery.

 Near the edge of the outpost, I raised the flap on the GP medium (18′ x 36′ tent) behind a sign shaped like a cross, stuck in the dirt, with the horizontal strip artlessly printed in black lettering: “Bong Son PIO.”
 Inside I saw a few soldiers with no rank insignia, uniforms already soaked-through-wet in the usual places with sweat.
 They stood in front of a map with grease pencil notations; to the right was another board with markings: “CBS SF, WTOP, ABC Net, Baltimore Sun, and Stringers.”